COVID-19 and other health-related FAQs

 - Spatial Appreciation

-What is a typical week in the Programmes like?
+What is a typical week in the Programme like?

-An average week in the life of an Urban Fellow will include classes and Practica assignments between Monday and Friday.
-During the week, Fellows can choose to participate in events (e.g. film screenings, theatre performances, talks) that are regularly hosted at the Bengaluru City Campus.
-These can be attended virtually or in person depending on the format as well as relevant COVID-19 protocols.
+An average week in the life of a Fellow will include classes and fieldwork for Practica between Monday and Friday.
+During the week, Fellows can choose to participate in events (e.g. film screenings, theatre performances, talks) that are regularly hosted at the IIHS Bengaluru City Campus (BCC).

 Is it possible for me to visit the campus and/or meet the faculty?

 Yes, prospective candidates are welcome to visit the Bengaluru City Campus.
-However, they need to pre-intimate the IIHS team regarding their visit as IIHS follows strict COVID-19 safety protocols.
-All prospective candidates coming in will be provided with an online self-declaration form which is to be submitted prior to their arrival.
-IIHS will designate a space for the meeting.
-Temperature and SPO2 screening will be carried out at the entry point.
+However, they need to pre-intimate the IIHS team regarding their visit to ensure availability of the concerned teams.
+Temperature screening will be done at the point of entry.

 We are located at: